saruth-k/dsi-projects/project-1/README.md

 <img src="./images/recommended-tests.png" height="360">

 ## Conclusions & Recommendations
----

-After the normalization of the score percentiles, the exploratory data analysis has found that students in the mainland states perform the best overall in the ACT, whereas the coastal states have the higher overall scores on the SAT.
+After the normalization of score percentiles, the study has found that students in the mainland states perform the best overall in the ACT, whereas the coastal states have the higher overall scores on the SAT.
 Unless students are required by their states to take one of the two tests, they are advised to take the test in which students in their states perform best overall.
 Apart from a higher probability to score a higher percentile, it could be suggested that learning environments and resources in that state such as schools, tuition institutions, and mock test materials are more suitable, accessible, and ready to assist students to achieve a higher score on that test.
 As a general rule of thumb, students in the mainland states are recommended to take the ACT and students in the coastal regions are recommended to take the SAT.